Shutterstock used to be the best microstock agency. Find out what has changed and what to expect in the future.

 The reasons for the criticism are many.
 These are some of them:

-- Sales price calculated not on the basis of the previous year’s sales but simply reset every 1st January.
+• The sales price is calculated not based on the previous year’s sales but reset every 1st January.

-- Net earnings basically reduced by about 70%.
+• Net earnings are reduced by about 70%.

-- Shutterstock’s hypocrisy in trying to spin the news as a positive thing saying that this new model “will help create better opportunities for all photographers and reward performances.”
+• Shutterstock’s hypocrisy in trying to spin the news positively says this new model “will help create better opportunities for all photographers and reward performances.”

 The reaction of the photographers and Shutterstock’s response

-The community reacted in a quite strong way:
+The community reacted in a pretty intense way:

-- The official Shutterstock forum has been inundated with so many posts from thousands of contributors who have been so upset by the decision that the number of posts per user has been limited to 2 per day.
+• The official Shutterstock forum has been inundated with many posts from thousands of contributors who have been so upset by the decision that the number of posts per user has been limited to 2 per day.

-- Facebook groups like this one were immediately created for photographers to try to make a united front and decide how to proceed from here on.
+• Facebook groups like this were immediately created for photographers to try to make a united front and decide how to proceed.
 Many other people are on this forum.

-Several sites in the industry such as Fstoppers, Petapixels e Insideimaging have also talked about this news.
+Several sites in the industry, such as Fstoppers, Petapixels, and Insideimaging, have also talked about this news.

 What has been Shutterstock’s reaction so far?
-Basically none.
-So far a very generic Facebook post was made, but it basically angered the photographers even more:
+None.
+So far, a very generic Facebook post was made, but it angered photographers even more:

 Why did Shutterstock reduce the commissions?

-You would think that such a move, which basically antagonizes those who create the value of the company, is real business suicide, but as always things are a bit more complex.
+You would think that such a move, which torments those who create the company’s value, is actual business suicide, but as always, things are a bit more complex.

-First of all, the total number of images (and other types of content) on Shutterstock, while I’m writing this article, exceeds 325 MILLION.
+First, the total number of images (and other types of content) on Shutterstock while I’m writing this article exceeds 325 MILLION.
 Even though several millions of pictures have been deleted since June 1st, it’s still a drop in the ocean.

-Having said that, it must be kept in mind that not all photos are equal.
-There are tens of millions of photos that don’t have any sales potential and actually only make Shutterstock lose money (having digital content on their servers costs real money).
+That said, it must be remembered that not all photos are equal.
+There are tens of millions of photos that don’t have any sales potential and only make Shutterstock lose money (having digital content on their servers costs money).
 In addition, the most active photographers are the ones who create the best content that Shutterstock sells, and they are those who are deleting their photos and leaving the platform.

-So even if the number of images is still very high, that in itself doesn’t mean anything.
-Also, I think the real exodus from Shutterstock has only just begun: many photographers don’t visit forums or Facebook and will realize this change with the next payment or maybe next January.
+So even if the number of images is still very high, that doesn’t mean anything.
+Also, I think the actual exodus from Shutterstock has only just begun: many photographers don’t visit forums or Facebook and will realize this change with the following payment or maybe next January.

 In any case, without photographers, SHUTTERSTOCK doesn’t exist.